Journalists need to keep reading and writing every day!

 Include words from a recent crossword puzzle you completed, SAT vocabulary words, names of your heros or favorite quotes or our wordbank of 50’s phrases (i.e. nifty, back at the ranch, etc.) Watch what happens when you submit.
 This will help you learn to describe.

-Week Three – Make a new page and call it…Believe it or Not
+Week Two – Make a new page and call it…Believe it or Not

 Write about a recent dream you had.
 Take notes as soon as you wake up or you will forget the details.
 Dreams never make sense, but they are fun to write about.
 Use paragraphs and quotes with transitional sentences.

-Week Four – Make a new page and call it…Color Outside the Lines
+Week Three – Make a new page and call it…Color Outside the Lines

 Take a box of crayons (I gave you some) and use the primary colors and take a photo capturing each of these colors.
 For example, for red, take a photo of your dog in a red hat next to fire hydrant.

-Week Five – Make a new page and call it…Take Five
+Week Four – Make a new page and call it…Take Five

 Go somewhere different than your own neighborhood and with your parents (of course).
 Take photos of images of Austin.
 Take the rail downtown to make it even more exciting.
 Go outside the boundaries you are familiar with.
 Use some of my photos as examples of Austin images.
 You can use this link to help you along and my photos on this blog.